 2 Na + Cl 2 → 2 NaCl

 A mixture is a combination of substances that are not chemically bonded together.
 Mixtures can be any combination of elements and/or compounds.
 Examples of mixtures are sea water, air, powdered iron, powdered sulfur, and most rocks.
 Mixtures can be separated more easily than compounds.
-There are many different methods of separating mixtures, depending on the properties of the substances in the mixture, and whether it is a heterogeneous mixture or a homogeneous mixture like a solution.
+There are many different methods of separating mixtures depending on the properties of the substances in the mixture and whether it is a heterogeneous mixture or a homogeneous mixture like a solution.
 A solution is a type of mixture that involves a solid/liquid (solute) dissolved in a liquid (solvent).
 If a substance doesn’t dissolve into another it is known as insoluble.
 Unlike compounds, mixtures are not necessarily made of fixed ratios of the component parts.

 Mixture Separation Methods

 Filtering is a process which can separate liquids and insoluble solids, like water and sand.
-In this process the mixture is poured through a filter, such as filter paper or a strainer, and the insoluble sand gets filtered from the liquid.
+In this process, the mixture is poured through a filter, such as filter paper or a strainer, and the insoluble sand gets separated from the liquid.
 This happens because of a difference of the particle size; the liquid particles are small enough to pass through the filter paper while the solid particles are too big.
 The solid left behind is known as the residue and the liquid that passes through the paper is known as the filtrate.
 Straining works using the same mechanism as filtering, just for larger particles.